 One of my current master bath designs has become a favorite because of the surprising place we added color.
 We’re painting the exterior of a clawfoot tub in the gorgeous Farrow & Ball color, Sulking Pink No. 295.
 The surrounding walls will be painted with Farrow & Ball’s Setting Plaster No. 231, which is a tint lighter.
 This room will be stunning.
 Stay tuned to see it come to life late this summer.

 Pastels Aren’t Just for Walls

 Pastels are also welcome through fixed applications such as cabinetry or backsplashes.
 We have had the pleasure of designing kitchen cabinetry with beautiful tones of pastel blues and greens.
-We love bringing in these delicate color choices.
-This allows the kitchen to retain its airiness, an aesthetic that so many hope to create in their home, while utilizing something other than white.
+We love to bring in these delicate color choices.
+This allows the kitchen to retain its airiness, an aesthetic that so many hope to create in their home, while incorporating something other than white.
 With infinite color options on the market, we encourage you to work with your designer to ensure the hue is just right for your space.

 Not all colors are as versatile as pastels, but pastels can be used in a home office just as easily as a bedroom because pastels have soothing properties that promote both focus and relaxation.
 With a seemingly renewed sense of importance this year in health and well-being in the home, pastels satisfy the desire for the peace and serenity often found in nature.

 Nature is an important element when it comes to inspiration in the design world.
 I am certainly an interior designer inspired by nature.
-Pulling color from natural elements such as rock, genuine stones, and crystals is a great starting point to creating a palette that brings the outside in.
+Pulling color from natural elements such as rock, genuine stones, and crystals is a great starting point to create a palette that brings the outside in.
 If you take the time to smell the roses this Spring, you may just be surprised how many pastels surround you every day.